ahsanv101/OpenAccess/README.md

 1. We hypothesized that education level has a strong impact on the labor market.
 2. We assumed that use of internet technology has become a determining factor, alongside education levels, for European countries’ employment rates.
 3. Finally, we expected the correlation between education levels and internet use to be low - that is, we presumed that these two aspects are rather independent from each other.

+# LICENSE

+The project's contents, datasets and Github repository are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).